Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyros.rst

     PyROS accepts models in which there are:

-    1. Bounds declared on the ``Var`` objects representing components of the variable vectors :math:`z` and :math:`y`.
+    1. Bounds declared on the ``Var`` objects representing components of the variable vectors
-       These bounds are reformulated to inequality constraints.
-    2. Ranged inequality constraints.
-These are easily reformulated to single inequality constraints.
+    2. Ranged inequality constraints

 In order to cast the robust optimization counterpart of the :ref:`deterministic model <deterministic-model>`,